 |Died||in Montgomery, Ohio, USA (complications from diabetes)|

 |Height||6' (1.83 m)|

-Daniel Von Bargen was born in Cincinnati, Ohio, on June 5, 1950.
-He grew up there for most of his childhood before moving with his family to Southern California.
+Daniel von Bargen was born in Cincinnati, Ohio, on June 5, 1950 to Juanita (Bustle) and Donald L. von Bargen.
+Of German and English descent, he grew up in Cincinnati for most of his childhood before moving with his family to Southern California.
 He attended Purdue University, majoring in drama.
-Daniel joined the Trinity Repertory Theatre in Providence, Rhode Island, after graduation and worked with them for many years.
-A breakthrough role in Mastergate (1992) by Larry Gelbart launched him onto Broadway stages.
-He has also starred in off-Broadway productions of "Beggars in the House of Plenty," "Macbeth," "The Cherry Orchard," "Hurlyburly," and "Uncle Vanya."
-On TV, he is best known for his roles in Malcolm in the Middle (2000) and The West Wing (1999).
-A seemingly typecast actor, he's often playing a military officer or policeman.
+He joined the Trinity Repertory Theatre in Providence, Rhode Island, after graduation and worked with them for many years.
+A breakthrough role in Mastergate (1992) by Larry Gelbart launched him onto Broadway.
+He starred in off-Broadway productions of "Beggars in the House of Plenty", "Macbeth", "The Cherry Orchard", "Hurlyburly", and "Uncle Vanya."
+On TV, he was best-known for his roles in Malcolm in the Middle (2000) and The West Wing (1999).

 - IMDb Mini Biography By: buzzcutbuddha